 What Is LiFi?

-LiFi, short for light fidelity, is a form of bidirectional wireless communication that uses visible light sources to send and receive data.
-Unlike WiFi, which transmits data by way of radio waves, LiFi modulates an LED bulb’s intensity in order to send information — literally transmitting data at the speed of light.
+LiFi, short for light fidelity, is a form of bidirectional wireless communication that uses visible light and infrared light to send and receive data.
+Unlike WiFi, which transmits data by way of radio waves, LiFi transmits data by modulating the intensity of LED light, and can use infrared light as an alternative or supplementary means of transmission — literally sending information at the speed of light.
 Because of its higher frequency, light can transmit more information per trip, making it about one hundred times faster than WiFi.

-LiFi technology is fast, cost-effective and can be easily integrated with pre-existing infrastructures.
+LiFi technology is fast, cost-effective and can be easily integrated with existing infrastructures.
 And, because light can’t travel through walls, it is inherently secure.
-LiFi is particularly useful in environments where radio frequencies are limited, such as at sea or underwater, or in high-density environments like hospitals, airplanes and heavily populated cities.
+LiFi is particularly useful in environments where radio frequencies are limited, such as at sea or underwater, or in high-density environments like hospitalsairplanes and heavily populated cities.

 LiFi was first demonstrated by Harald Haas, a mobile communications professor at the University of Strathclyde, during a 2011 TEDGlobal conference.
-For now, this kind of data transmission is only possible through visible light.
-But these capabilities are expected to expand to ultraviolet and infrared wavelengths as the technology becomes more mainstream.
+Alongside visible and infrared light, LiFi is expected to expand to ultraviolet wavelengths as the technology becomes more mainstream.

 How Does LiFi Work?